s7manth/tp/docs/UserGuide.md

 ![result for `find n/alex bernice`](images/findcommandUG/find-alex-bernice.png)
 * `find n/alex charlotte m/CS g/t01` returns `Alex`, because:
     * `Alex` and `Charlotte` fit within the search arguments for the prefix `name` and `module`,
     * but only `Alex` has a group of `T01`.
     * Hence, only `Alex` meets the search requirements of ALL search arguments provided, and is shown.

 ![result for `find n/alex charlotte m/CS g/t01`](images/findcommandUG/find-alex-charlotte.png)

 #### Undo or Redo a previous command : `undo/redo`

-Undoes or redoes a previously entered command that changed a person or task.
+Undoes or redoes a previously entered command that changed a student or task.

 Format: `undo` or `redo`